 - Eat a variety of fruits and vegetables.
 Eat at least 4-5 servings each day.

 - Eat a variety of fiber-rich whole grains.
 Eat at least 6 servings of grains a day.
 Aim to make half your grains whole grains.

 - Include protein, such as fat-free and low-fat milk products, fish, legumes, beans, skinless poultry, and lean, white meats.
 Limit red meats and processed meat.
 For nuts, legumes, and seeds, eat at least 4-5 servings a week.
 For lean meats, poultry, and seafood, eat less than 6 ounces a day.
 When eating fish, choose oily fish, like salmon.

-- Limit foods high in saturated fat, trans fat, and/or cholesterol, such as full-fat milk products, fatty meats, tropical oils, partially hydrogenated vegetable oils, and egg yolks.
+- Limit foods high in saturated fat, trans fat, and/or cholesterol, such as full-fat milk or other dairy products, fatty meats, tropical oils, partially hydrogenated vegetable oils, and egg yolks.
 Instead choose foods low in saturated fat, and cholesterol from the first 3 points above.
 Try to eliminate intake of trans fats, which are found in snack foods, fried foods, and pastries.

 - Limit your intake of foods high in calories or low in nutrition, including foods like soft drinks and candy that have a lot of sugars.
 For sweets and items with added sugar, stick to 5 or fewer servings per week.